vzuburlis/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 54: Sep 15, 2019
+Published a turotial of how to create multisite.

+### Day 50-53: Sep 10-13, 2019
+Added more crsf protection for my framework.

 ### Day 49: Sep 9, 2019
 Checked the basic steps to turn a website to pwa.
 New project is on the way.